awe2/easy_photoz/README.md

 ## Citable

 Consider citing GHOST.
-A indivdual paper for this repository is work in progress.
+An indivdual paper for this repository is work in progress.

 ```bash
 @article{GHOST21,